 2. Adequate Watering

-Besides, if you are growing your Anthurium in a 5-inch pot, consider watering about 750 ml.
+Besides, if growing your Anthurium in a 5-inch pot, consider watering about 750 ml.

 Signs of Watering Issues in Anthurium polyschistum